AllenInstitute/ecephys_spike_sorting/README.md

 Parameters are set in two files.
 Values that are constant across runs—like paths to code, parameters for sorting, etc – are set in **create_input_json.py**.
 Parameters that need to be set per run (run names, which triggers and probes to process…) are set in script files.

-In **create_input_json.py**, be sure to set these paths for your system:
+In **create_input_json.py**, be sure to set these paths and parameters for your system:

 - ecephys_directory: parent directory that contains the modules directory

 - kilosort_repository

+- KS2ver -- needs to be set to '2.5' or '2.0', and be correct for the repository

 - npy_matlab_repository

-- master_file_path, master_file_name: leave set to default to use version in kilosort helper module; if you need to customize how you run KS2 (e.g. to run the datashift branch) set these to point to your own master file.
-Master files to run the datashift branch are included in the scripts folder.

 - catGTPath: contains the CatGT.exe file